Restricted area accessible to the enoa partners only.

 I want to explore my role and my place in the world of opera.
 As I said before, I'm more familiar with the world of theatre, and opera is still a novelty in my life.
 So here I am still in the discovery phase, and of course I want to know this world better, but that's not the only reason for my coming.
 I need to understand what place I can occupy in the world of opera and what role I have to play, not only as a librettist, but above all, as a person who wants to put a message across.

-Interview with Frank Siera, comments collected and translated by Aurélie Barbuscia
+Interview with Frank Siera, comments collected by Aurélie Barbuscia